T H E C H A L L E N G E

-On May 31, 2017, Resilient by Design will launch an open call for teams of local and global thought-leaders, architects, engineers, public finance experts, educators, and ecologists to join forces and participate in an intensive and collaborative community-based research process.
+On May 31, 2017, Resilient by Design launched an open call for teams of local and global thought-leaders, architects, engineers, public finance experts, educators, and ecologists to join forces and participate in an intensive and collaborative community-based research process.

-At the same time, Resilient by Design will invite community members to participate in this unique challenge and help suggest local sites that are vulnerable to the threats of climate change and where action and investment could enhance community resilience.
+Resilient by Design also invites community members to participate in this unique challenge and help suggest local sites that are vulnerable to the threats of climate change and where action and investment could enhance community resilience.

 Led by local Resilient by Design experts, selected Design Teams will develop a deep understanding of the needs of local communities by touring suggested sites, meeting with local residents and researching our unique resilience challenges.

 This process will educate Design Teams to better determine which sites can have the greatest impact and create more resilient communities, and ultimately make more informed decisions in the Collaborative Design phase that follows.

 Design Teams will be matched with specific sites for the Collaborative Design phase.
 Putting teams side-by-side with key stakeholders and local residents, the partnership will help to generate community-driven inspiration.

 During this phase, Resilient by Design will host community events for local residents to share their experiences, insights, priorities and dreams for local sites.
 This collaboration serves to inspire Design Teams to develop responsive plans that meet the community needs.